Dell Digital Jukebox: Dell Pocket DJ

 The Dell Pocket DJ is a pocket sized player released by Dell in 2004.
 It has 5 GB of memory, capable of holding 2,500 songs.
 It retailed for $199, which was the same price as the now discontinued 4 GB Apple iPod Mini.
 The Pocket DJ has a 10-hour battery life and charges through a USB plug either through the computer or electrical outlet.

 The Pocket DJ is compatible with many music stores and formats, such as WMA (Windows Media Audio), and MP3.
 It also sports a blue 160 by 104 pixel screen, although easy for most people to read in the daylight, it can be difficult to read at night, because the blue reduces the clarity of the screen.
 The buttons also light up on the front, providing easy navigation.
 The buttons include, Back, Home, Previous/Rewind, Play/Pause, and Next/FastForward.

 The interface looks similar to the Creative Zen Micro, except the Pocket DJ does not have voice recording or FM tuner.

-Similar to the iPod's click wheel, the Pocket DJ has a small scroll barrel that can be used to scroll through playlists, etc. When you scroll to a song, you push down on the barrel and a menu comes up asking you if you want to play the song, add it to a playlist, delete it, etc. You can bypass the pop-up menu by pushing the Play/Pause button.
+Similar to the iPod's click wheel, the Pocket DJ has a small scroll barrel that can be used to scroll through playlists, etc. When a user scrolls to a song, they push down on the barrel and a menu comes up asking the user if they want to play the song, add it to a playlist, delete it, etc. The pop-up menu can be bypassed by pushing the Play/Pause button.